GabrielMoreau/winsoft-main/update-visualredist/README.md

-# MS VisualRedist (Action) - Microsoft Visual C++ Redistributable Library update for all version
+# Update MS Visual Redistributable (Action) - Microsoft Visual C++ Redistributable Library update for all version

-Many applications require redistributable Visual C++ runtime library packages to function correctly.
+Many applications require the redistributable Visual C++ runtime library packages to function correctly.
 These packages are often installed independently of applications, allowing multiple applications to make use of the package while only having to install it once.